Career Timeline of Cody Bellinger: Major Achievements and Milestones

 In April 2019, Cody Bellinger received his first Player of the Month honors after batting .431 in 132 plate appearances.

-In 2019, Cody Bellinger received the NL MVP, Silver Slugger, and Gold Glove Awards, and was selected for his second All-Star appearance.
+In 2019, Cody Bellinger received the NL MVP, Silver Slugger, and Gold Glove Awards, along with his second All-Star selection.

 On December 14, 2022, Cody Bellinger signed a one-year contract with a mutual option for 2024 with the Chicago Cubs.

-In 2022, Cody Bellinger had a .210 batting average.
+In 2022, Cody Bellinger had the lowest on-base percentage among qualified hitters, with a .210 batting average.
 After the season, the Dodgers non-tendered him, making him a free agent.

 In 2022, after another down year, Cody Bellinger was non-tendered by the Dodgers.